Eddie Mair 4pm - 7pm

-Why are England players taking the knee during Euro 2020?
+Why were England players taking the knee during Euro 2020?

-In order to raise awareness and highlight racial inequality and discrimination, Premier League players and officials started taking the knee.
+In order to raise awareness and highlight racial inequality and discrimination, Premier League players and officials started taking the knee at football matches.

-Gareth Southgate announced earlier this year that his team would continue to adopt the gesture during Euro 2020, saying: "We feel more determined than ever."
+Gareth Southgate announced earlier this year that his team would continue to adopt the stance during Euro 2020, saying: "We feel more determined than ever."

-In recent matches, some fans have booed players who have knelt before matches.
+Ahead of the tournament, some fans booed players who knelt before matches.